-Every marketer wants the hard work they put into crafting their marketing emails to be read, but having poor deliverability can mean that all that hard work ends up in your customers junk folders.
+Every marketer wants the hard work they put into crafting their marketing emails to be read, but having poor deliverability can mean that all that hard work ends up in your customers' junk folders.

-1. Getting classified as spam
+1. Emails getting classified as spam

-For example, if you have a customer who has just purchased a new HTC phone, sending them marketing emails about your new stock of Samsung chargers is not going to interest them at all.
-This most likely result in them clicking the button of doom or even unsubscribing from your emails.
+For example, if you have a customer who's just purchased a new HTC phone, sending them marketing emails about your new stock of Samsung chargers is not going to interest them at all.
+This most likely results in them clicking the button of doom or even unsubscribing from your emails.

-2. Getting Black Listed
+2. Getting Blacklisted

-The best way to avoid being blacklisted is to avoid sending emails that contain a lot or sales jargon and make sure that your emails look and sound professional.
+The best way to avoid being blacklisted is to avoid sending emails that contain a lot of sales jargon and make sure that your emails look and sound professional.
 Your domain can also end up being blacklisted if you don’t have DMARC implemented and hackers use your domain to send malicious content without you even knowing about it.
 You can check to see if you have DMARC here.

 3. Having a low sender reputation

-Sender reputation should be important to all good email marketeers.
-This is how email receivers judge to see if your email is trustworthy enough to deliver to your customers inbox.
+Sender reputation should be important to all good email marketers.
+This is how email receivers judge to see if your email is trustworthy enough to deliver to your customers' inboxes.
 Your score is made up of several components including if your domain is blacklisted, if you are sending to unknown users, how many times your emails have been classified as spam, and more.

 4. Not authenticating your emails

-5. Not having visibility
+5. Not having visibility of your sending sources

 These reports are complex XML files but luckily products like OnDMARC process these reports for you into nice visual graphs and tables.
-These products not only show you if your emails are properly configured but also guide you on how to better configure your emails with step by step actions.
-By setting up DMARC you will not only increase the deliverability of your emails but also protect your brands reputation against phishing.
+These products not only show you if your emails are properly configured but also guide you on how best to configure your emails with step-by-step actions.